microsoft/vscode-docs/docs/remote/devcontainer-cli.md

 ### [Optional] Avoiding problems with images built using Docker

 In order for your dev container to build properly, it may need to be built by the dev container CLI, the Remote - Containers extension, or in a GitHub Codespace, rather than a manual user build with Docker.
-To avoid building with Docker, you can add a build argument that is verified in your Dockerfile and only set in `devcontainer.json` or a dev container specific Docker Compose file.
+To avoid building with Docker manually, you can add a build argument that is verified in your Dockerfile and only set in `devcontainer.json` or a dev container specific Docker Compose file.

 For example, you could add the following to your Dockerfile: